iiasa/rime/README.md

 ## Install

+A development install can be done after cloning the repo, in pip-editable `-e` mode (that way code edits will propagate without the need for re-installing):

 	git clone --single-branch --branch rimeX https://github.com/iiasa/rime.git
-	cd rimeX
+	cd rime
-	pip install .
+	pip install -e .

-It's also possible to do it in one go with pip, but the whole repo is cloned in the background so it's slower.
+For the end-user (we're not at this stage yet) or one-off testing, it's also possible to do it in one go with pip, but the whole repo is cloned in the background so it's slower.
+The command is shown below for completeness, but it is not recommended (slower and no edits possible):

  	pip install git+https://github.com/iiasa/rime.git@rimeX

-To install all optional dependencies do instead (from the local clone):
+To install all optional dependencies, append `[all]`, e.g. from the local clone:

-	pip install .[all]
+	pip install -e .[all]

 ## Usage